 Keynote, Frank Luntz: In "Winning the West & the Rest of America," the influential pollster talked to the governors about his research on infrastructure, education and "What Americans Really Want."
 Alternately insightful and humorous, Luntz emphasized the effective use of language.
 He closed with a plea for the Western Governors to take an even greater leadership role, even suggesting a resolution that defined the "New Relationship" between the federal government and states that concluded: "It’s about giving states the responsibilities most people in every region believe they deserve.
 Americans are looking to the governors to be their voice.
 Yes, they want to be heard.
 But more importantly, they want their Governors to lead.”
+(Listen to the keynote)

 Western Governors’ National Forest and Rangeland Management: The session highlighted the past year’s work of the Chairman’s Initiative of Gov. Steve Bullock.
 Panelists included Tom Tidwell, Chief, U.S. Forest Service; Leonard Jordan, Acting Chief, Natural Resources Conservation Service; Marc Brinkmeyer, Chairman, Idaho Forest Group; Bill Crapser, State Forester, Wyoming State Forestry Division; and Lynn Scarlett, Global Managing Director for Public Policy, The Nature Conservancy.
 Watch a video about the first year's work and download the report.